 09) Include drawings of what you're describing if at all possible.
 They do not need to be professional or perfectly to scale, but they do need to account for the necessary details.
 Include the locations and dimensions of things like windows, doors, stairways, support pillars, beams, fireplaces, chimneys, radiators, and every other large or unmovable feature in the room.
-Cropping your drawing will allow you to make the important parts larger and more legible without increasing the overall size.
-See next...
+Even better than a drawing, is a SketchUp model of your room.

-14) Please be patient.
-Questions are answered in the order received (oldest first), so "bumping" your post might actually delay a reply.
-Sometimes it might take a few days, or even a week for a response.
+Please be patient.
+Questions are answered in the order received (oldest first).
+Sometimes it might take a few days for a response.
 But you won't be forgotten!
-If you care to ask an additional question, or provide more information before you receive a response, we recommend editing your post instead of bumping, as that will allow you to retain your position in the queue.
-However, if you don't get a response after a week, then feel free to "bump" your thread, or contact one of the moderators by PM to ask if there is something wrong.Once again, welcome to the forum!
-And good luck with your acoustic project#
+If you neec to ask an additional question, or provide more information before you receive a response, the either edit your original post or add a second post.
+If you don't get a response after a week, then feel free to "bump" your thread, or contact one of the moderators or administrators by PM to ask if there is something wrong.Once again, welcome to the forum!
+And good luck with your acoustic project.#

 We do hope you find the forum to be a useful resource, and your project turns out to be a great success!